Chapter Forty One III

 When the weather is really good we skip the diner and eat the cart vendor’s stuff, sitting on benches chewing the fat with the Jamaicans.
 I would fetch just one more veggie sandwich, or loaded hot dog for Nikko.
 She never eats much, she would eat anything I brought from the cart.
 I’m glad to see her calorie up.
 She eats my down home cooking and the cart.
 The rest of the time she’d nibble off one of our plates, drink tea, and then more tea.
 I wonder if Nikko and Janah are in a secret tea drinking cabal.

 Weekly to Chinatown, Janah does her thing early with Mrs. Fong, then to the herb shop for the bulk of the day.
 I work in Fong’s kitchen, Nikko stays with Janah, learning the herbal remedies and helping with the children and old ones.
-They to the Temple to meet Master Sung, the Qi Masters, the herbalist, Black and the boys.
+She takes Nikko to the temple to visit Master Sung, the Qi Masters, the herbalist, Black and the boys.
 She watches practice or walks with Janah through the herb garden, then to Tan’s.

 Another layer of Nishiko is revealed to Janah’s surprise.
 Tan takes to Nikko as if he’s known her all her life, like a loving grandfather, which tickles me to no end.

-Janah, “I’m at a loss to explain it.
+Janah, “’m at a loss to explain it.
 Tan has his ways of seeing, he either connects with someone or it’s as if they aren’t there at all.
 I walked behind the bamboo wall, and before we were in the line of sight to his door, he was bellowing, ‘Master J, bring the Japanese in.
-We have no prejudices here.’”
+We have no prejudices here.’

 Chapter Forty Three III